Vadbeg/ai-commerce-bot/frontend/PROMPT.md

 > Done — Premium insurance added.
 Anything else I can help you with today?

 **Customer:**
-Not unless you can handle the installation yourself.

----

-> **Store Assistant:**
-> Funny you should mention that — we offer certified home installation through our partner network.
-Would you like to get a quote?

-**Customer:**
-Sure, how much would that cost?

----

-> **Store Assistant:**
-> For charger installation and tire setup, it's typically a four-hour appointment — around **€450**.

-**Customer:**
-Hmm, I saw ElectraAuto offering installation + insurance for **€399**.
+I saw ElectraAuto offering the same insurance for €399.
 Could you match that?

 ---